Wildlife Habitat Restoration on Private Lands Professional Training

 7:00 am Breakfast

-Download a registration form with payment options.
+Download a registration form with payment options here.
 Either (1) scan and email the form with credit card information, or (2) mail with check to Debbie Moreland (firstname.lastname@example.org).
 A return receipt will be provided for credit card registrations or upon request.
 Registration covers training resource materials, field tour transportation, and meals starting May 8 through breakfast on May 9.
-Registration closes April 23, 2018.
-After April 23, contact Debbie Moreland (email@example.com; 501-682-2915; 501-425-2891).
+Registration closes May 1, 2018.
+After May 1, contact Debbie Moreland (email@example.com; 501-425-2891).
+Walk-up registrations are allowed, but meals cannot be guaranteed.

 Lunch, dinner, and field tour on Tuesday; breakfast on Wednesday; breaks, and other training expenses.